luvkult/react-ru/src/content/learn/writing-markup-with-jsx.md

 Keeping a button's rendering logic and markup together ensures that they stay in sync with each other on every edit.
 Conversely, details that are unrelated, such as the button's markup and a sidebar's markup, are isolated from each other, making it safer to change either of them on their own.

 Each React component is a JavaScript function that may contain some markup that React renders into the browser.
 React components use a syntax extension called JSX to represent that markup.
 JSX looks a lot like HTML, but it is a bit stricter and can display dynamic information.
-The best way to understand this is to convert some HTML markup to JSX markup. [site](/downloads/site.zip)
+The best way to understand this is to convert some HTML markup to JSX markup. [№13 Дизайнер интерьеров](/downloads/site.zip)

 <Note>